legion40216/Table_Countries/README.md

 Php in this project sends and retrives data. it has a adding data section below the homepage a form it also has an edit section by clicking on any row in the table.

-javascipt is used to animate the add button and the form also is used to change the popup when a clicked on any row in the table
+javascipt is used to animate the add button and the form. it is also used to change the popup when a clicked on any row in the table

 bootstrap is to style the form and buttons